-Please refer to the Co-Teaching: Collaboration That Makes a Difference for guidance.
-One week of "solo" teaching is required.
+Please refer to the Co-Teaching: Collaboration That Makes a Difference for guidance (in the website).
+Two weeks of "solo" teaching is required.
 This presumes, of course, that the teacher candidate is judged capable of doing this by the cooperating teacher and the university supervisor.